English courses / Workshops

 It is NOT possible to register for standard courses using either the CTS/KSL system or ILIAS.
 Students new to our courses submit a placement test by email and wait for an answer before they can attend.
 Students who have already successfully completed one of our courses may register by sending us an email from their student campus account.

-The next opportunity to start attending a standard course is in the fall 2020 semester.
+The next opportunity to start attending a standard course is in the spring semester 2021.

 What we offer